 Unlike all the other articles I’ve seen online about the best places to stay in Medellin, which seem to be based on a cursory Google search or a brief stay in the city, I’ve been here in Medellin for a few years now (on and off between other travels).

 Beyond that, I’ve stayed in different types of lodging across many different parts of this city… Belen, Envigado, Patio Bonito, Conquistadores, Estadio, Poblado, Suramericana, Laureles, Estadio, and have gotten to know many other parts of the city quite well over the years.

-That is all to say that I’ve got extensive experience all across the city and I’ve spent a great deal of time here… So this isn’t just some “Stay here, even though I was in town for a week and I’ve never stayed anywhere else in Medellin” type of article like I’ve been seeing online…
+That is all to say that I’ve got extensive experience all across the city and I’ve spent a great deal of time here… So this isn’t just some “Stay here, even though I was in town for a week and I’ve never stayed anywhere else in Medellin” type of article like all the other articles I’ve been seeing online…

 Determining the Best Neighborhoods in Medellin

-I’m assuming that you are coming to Medellin to enjoy life in this vibrant and interesting city, so we will primarily be focused on the best neighborhoods in Medellin and their proximity to the typical tourist attractions here as well as the many restaurants, bars, and coffee shops.
+I’m assuming that you are coming to Medellin to enjoy life in this vibrant and interesting city, so we will primarily be focused on the best neighborhoods in Medellin and their proximity to the typical tourist attractions here as well as awesome restaurants, bars, and coffee shops.

 Of all the neighborhoods in Medellin, I’d really only consider five areas: Poblado, Envigado, Belen, Laureles-Estadio, and El Centro.
-I honestly wouldn’t really recommend other places like Sabaneta, Robledo, Bello and so forth (they are just too far away and not that interesting in and of themselves) although they may be better suited for expats than visitors (but they don’t really interest me, to be honest).
+I honestly wouldn’t really recommend other places like Sabaneta, Robledo, Bello and so forth (they are just too far away and are not that interesting in and of themselves) although they may be better suited for expats than visitors (but they don’t really interest me, to be honest).

 Let’s take each neighborhood one at a time…